Challenge: Ambitious new website with an insufficient tool

 During development, Sieja and his teams realized they had a major capability gap with a key systems management product.
 The new website was transitioning from purely synchronous calls to heavy use of asynchronous calls.
-Apartments.com had been using New Relic for their Application Performance Monitoring (APM) solution for the last two years, when they identified a major gap in enterprise-level coverage.
+Apartments.com had been using New Relic for its Application Performance Monitoring (APM) solution for the last two years before identifying a major gap in enterprise-level coverage.

 “We needed an APM that could track traffic across multiple tiers and the enterprise.
 In addition, we knew we couldn’t rely on New Relic when the new site went live because it literally couldn’t track any of the calls anymore,” informs Sieja.